docker-mailserver/docker-mailserver/README.md

 Includes:

-- postfix with smtp or ldap auth
+- postfix with smtp, mysql or ldap auth
-- dovecot for sasl, imap (and optional pop3) with ssl support, with ldap auth
+- dovecot for sasl, imap (and optional pop3) with ssl support, with ldap or mysql auth
 - saslauthd with ldap auth
 - amavis
 - spamassasin supporting custom rules